 Aftcra is an online marketplace for American crafters.
 You can sell handmade items including baby products, clothing, home décor and paper goods, as long as it is made in the US.
 They do not accept vintage items or any resellers.
 There are no fees to list items, but there are transaction fees (7% when items sell) and there is a minimum required price of $10 on the items you list for sale.

 Artfire is a great marketplace to sell vintage items, craft supplies, and handmade products.
 There is a small monthly charge to have a shop on Artfire, as well as listing fees for the smallest paid plan.
 Once you upgrade to the middle tier, the listing fees are removed.

-Cratejoy is an awesome new way to get your crafts to people worldwide and generate recurring revenue.
+Cratejoy is an awesome way to get your crafts to people worldwide and generate recurring revenue.
 It’s a subscription box business for sellers.
 You can create your own box with your handmade products.
-Of, if you sell craft materials, you can create a box with instructions on how subscribers can use the materials you’ve included to create specific DIY projects.
-It costs $39 a month to use their service with added transactions fees for two packages.
+Of course, if you sell craft materials, you can create a box with instructions on how subscribers can use the materials you’ve included to create DIY projects.
+It costs $39 a month to use their service with added transaction fees for two packages.
 You can either use their service to create subscription boxes for your own website or you can list your products on cratejoy.com.

 Handmade at Amazon has been in existence for a few years now and is gaining momentum in the handmade goods arena.
 While the Handmade sub-site isn’t as well-known as Amazon.com, it does offer you access to millions of shoppers.
 There is a 15% commission fee for the items you sell, but the name Amazon means that you already have credibility with your audience.
 Learn more about Amazon Handmade.